OwenJF/3DPrintCalculus/README.md

 # 3DPrintCalculus
 ## 3D Printing Projects for my Honors Calculus II Class

-### First Project - SinPlot Reimann Sum:
+### First Project - SinPlot Riemann Sum:
-  - This project is a 3D representation of the Reimann sum of a sin plot.
-I changed the parameters from the original Mathematica code to create three different versions of the sin plot, each with a different number of rectangles for the Reimann sum.
+  - This project is a 3D representation of the Riemann sum of a sin plot.
+I changed the parameters from the original Mathematica code to create three different versions of the sin plot, each with a different number of rectangles for the Riemann sum.
   - I also designed a base to hold the different sums to demonstrate how using more subintervals (rectangles) allows for more accuracy to the actual function being estimated.
-  - Ideas for other extension involve making sets or Reimann sums for different functions, like $f(x)=\sqrt{x}$ or $f(x)=x^2$.
+  - Ideas for other extension involve making sets or Riemann sums for different functions, like $f(x)=\sqrt{x}$ or $f(x)=x^2$.
   ![image of Riemann Sums](https://github.com/OwenJF/3DPrintCalculus/blob/main/riemannsums.jpg)

 ### Second Project - Solid of Revolution/Shells: